-Designed to be accessible to all students, the Gage Center will assess individual student needs and strive to facilitate seamless student support, through the collaboration of Academic Advising, the Academic Skills Office, Disability Services (the CLASS Office), and TRIO/Student Support Services.
+Designed to be accessible to all students, the Gage Center will assess individual student needs and strive to facilitate seamless student support, through the collaboration of Academic Advising, the Academic Skills Office, Disability Resources (the CLASS Office), and TRIO/Student Support Services.

 The Gage Center houses the Groves Accommodations Lab, which provides assistive technology and testing accommodations for students with disabilities, and the Groves Technology Center, a fully-equipped computer lab that is available to all students.